 At the onset of a migraine episode, a person may have a sensory experience called an aura.
 The sensations may be visual, auditory, or tactile and can include tingling or prickling sensations on the skin.

 Visual auras are the most common type, occurring in more than 90% of people who experience auras during migraine episodes.
-The next most common type of aura involves a pins-and-needles sensation.
+The next most common type is a paresthesia aura, which involves a pins-and-needles sensation.

-Called a paresthesia aura, this sensation travels outward from its origin and generally affects one side of the face or body.
+This sensation travels outward from its origin and may only affect one side of the face or body.
 People may also experience numbness afterward.

 It occurs in people who have previously had chickenpox, which results from the same virus.
 After chickenpox subsides, the virus lies dormant in the body and can reactivate years later, causing shingles.